Richard W. Redniss, AICP

 M.U.P, Hunter College

-Mr. Redniss is President of Redniss & Mead, Inc., a Stamford, based design and consulting firm specializing in land use, engineering, surveying, environmental consulting, urban design and site planning.
+Mr. Redniss is the Principal Planner of Redniss & Mead, Inc., a Stamford, based design and consulting firm specializing in land use, engineering, surveying, environmental consulting, urban design and site planning.

 Mr. Redniss and Redniss & Mead have built a portfolio of award-winning projects of virtually every scope and type – from residential, commercial, and industrial to educational, religious, government, and cultural to waterfronts, parks and open space.
 The firm’s extensive body of work is respected by both the public and private sectors for its sensitivity to the natural and built environment, facilitating the public review process and focus on efficient solutions to wide spectrums of land use challenges.